bi-labor/es-mssql/docs/mssql/exercise3.md

         ![Integration Services ADO NET Destination settings](images/is-users-adonet-destination.png)

-    - Check the mapping and make sure that the right fields go into the right columns.
-Make sure to double-check the _Age_ column because it may exist as a number, and as a string - you need the numbered type here.
-(Mind, that the input column names may be different for you.)
+    - Check the mapping and make sure that the correct fields go into the correct columns.
+Make sure to double-check the _Age_ column because it may exist as a number and as a string - you need the numbered type here.
+(Mind that the input column names may be different for you.)

         ![Integration Services ADO NET Destination mapping](images/is-users-adonet-mapping.png)